Blackerberg/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5-local_variables 	Lists all local variables and environment variables, and functions

-6-create_local_variable 	Creates a new local variable named BETTY
+6-create_local_variable 	Creates a new local variable named School

 7-create_global_variable 	Creates a new global variable named BEST